wilfordwoodruff/Main_Stories/README.md

 3. **Push Changes**: Push your changes to the GitHub repository with the `git push origin main` command.

 That's it!
 You've now created or forked a repository, made changes, and pushed those changes to GitHub.

+## How to Use

+Detailed instructions on how to use this repository, modify data, and contribute will be provided.
+If you're new to GitHub, consider checking out [GitHub's documentation](https://docs.github.com/en/github) for help getting started.

+## Contributing

+We welcome contributions from our user community.
+Please read the [Contributing Guide](https://github.com/wilfordwoodruff/Public_Stories/blob/main/docs/main_page.html) before making a contribution.

+## Feedback

+We'd love to hear your thoughts, suggestions, and any issues you might come across!
+Please open an issue in the [Issue Tracker](https://github.com/wilfordwoodruff/Public_Stories//issues) to report them.